encode/django-rest-framework/docs/api-guide/filtering.md

 ### Specifying which fields may be ordered against

-It's recommended that you explicitly specify which fields the API should allowing in the ordering filter.
+It's recommended that you explicitly specify which fields the API should allow in the ordering filter.
 You can do this by setting an `ordering_fields` attribute on the view, like so:

     class UserListView(generics.ListAPIView):
         queryset = User.objects.all()